gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 {{< include-code "andThen" java kt scala >}}

+When chaining `andThen` calls, Gatling will define the new children to only start once all the users of the previous children have terminated, descendants included.

 ## Disabling Gatling Enterprise Load Sharding

 By default, Gatling Enterprise will distribute your injection profile amongst all injectors when running a distributed test from multiple nodes.